elhy1999/m6AMutationClassifier/deployment/README.md

 A: The `/deployment/src` directory is the folder that is copied into the Docker container, whereas the `/src` directory is the folder that consists of all the scripts we ran, some of which ended up not being used by the final model.

+**Q: Why does my Docker container abruptly stop with the "Killed" message?**

+A: This message indicates that the memory consumption by the Docker container has exceeded the default limit of 2GB.
+This is usually a result of using a dataset that is too large.
+To circumvent this, you will need to allocate more memory resources to the Docker container to raise the default limit.
+More information can be found [here](https://stackoverflow.com/questions/44417159/docker-process-killed-with-cryptic-killed-message).

+Note: This is not a problem for DSA4266 student testers, as the dataset used for the demonstration (`dataset2`) is a rather small dataset.